Discover top website trends and insights for 2025

 Organizations need enterprise CMSs to effectively manage vast amounts of content across departments, ensure brand consistency, maintain regulatory compliance, and deliver personalized experiences across various digital channels.

-A robust enterprise CMS enables businesses to streamline content operations, improve collaboration among teams, enhance security through granular permissions, and ultimately create more efficient digital experiences that drive business objectives at scale.
+A robust enterprise CMS enables businesses to streamline content operations, improve collaboration among teams, and enhance security through granular permissions.
+Ultimately, enterprise CMSs create more efficient digital experiences that drive business needs at scale.

-To find the right type of enterprise CMS for your website, it’s important to consider not just the content it needs to manage or the end-result user interface but also what kind of workflow the platform enables for the teams who contribute to your website..
-Here’s how to assess how each of the platforms above could perform for your company.
+To find the right type of enterprise CMS for your website, consider the content it needs to manage and the end result user interface, as well as what kind of workflow the platform enables for the teams who contribute to your website.
+Here’s how to assess how an enterprise CMS could perform for your company.

 Security

-Make sure the platform you choose takes measures to protect both your information and that of your customers.
+Make sure the platform you choose takes measures to protect both your data and that of your customers.

 Compliance

 Get a comprehensive view of a platform’s approach to security updates and adherence to current protocols.
-Platforms, like Webflow, offer integrated security practices, while others, like WordPress, use third-party plug-ins like Sucuri to enable security functions.
+Platforms like Webflow offer integrated security practices, while others, like WordPress, use third-party plugins like Sucuri to enable security functions.
 Evaluate login and account security features.
-Current best practices to look for include single sign-on and two-factor authentication.
+Current best practices to look for include single sign-on and multifactor authentication.

 Third-party additions

-Third-party applications and plug-ins each represent additional security risks.
+Third-party applications and plugins are additional security risks.
 More established services like PayPal or Mailchimp have their own robust security practices.
-However, plug-ins created by independent developers with little oversight are much harder to evaluate.
+However, plugins created by independent developers with little oversight are much harder to evaluate.

-To maintain a safe website, make sure your development team is staying on top of installing every single plug-in update.
+To maintain a safe website, make sure your development team stays on top of installing every single plugin update.
 This is a major security risk of WordPress.
-A Patchstack report identified 96% of WordPress’s security vulnerabilities were due to plug-ins.
-With a site potentially using dozens of plug-ins, each one represents an opening for hackers.
+A Patchstack report identified that 96% of WordPress’s security vulnerabilities were due to plugins.
+With a site potentially using dozens of plugins, each represents an opening for unauthorized users.

 Performance